KoRIOz675/DnDCharacterApp/README.md

 This section is for the newest features added to the project.

+- Possibility to enter the name of the character
+- Choice for the Species/subspecies if present

 ### Future improvement

 This section is for features that will be implemented after the base of the project is finished.